Patients

 Activity

-• Showering – Once you are cleared to shower, your Nurse or Occupational Therapist will assist you with showering to make sure you are safe.
+• Showering: Once you are cleared to shower, your nurse or occupational therapist will assist you to ensure your safety.

-• Back Brace – If ordered, your brace should be worn as directed by your surgeon.
+• Back Brace: If prescribed, your brace should be worn as directed by your surgeon.

-• Cervical Collar – If ordered, your collar should be worn at all times except when showering, shaving, or as directed by your surgeon.
+• Cervical Collar: If prescribed, your collar should be worn at all times except when showering, shaving, or as directed by your surgeon.

-• Occupational Therapy will work with you on dressing, showering, adaptive aides, and transferring (getting from one place to another).
+Occupational Therapy will assist you with dressing, showering, using adaptive aides, and transferring (moving from one place to another).

-• Physical Therapy will work with you on transferring, walking, exercises, and how to move within your spine precautions
+Physical Therapy will guide you on transferring, walking, performing exercises, and moving while adhering to spine precautions.

 Mobility and Positioning

-Your Nurses and Therapists will instruct you on your precautions and moving after surgery, but these are good things to practice before surgery as well.
+Your Nurses and Therapists will provide instructions on your precautions and movement strategies following surgery.
+These techniques are also beneficial to practice before surgery.

 • Transfers